schaten/COHIWizard/README.md

 SDR_COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.

+When using a local git you can also access the branch 1.3 which is currently experimental and contains the version currently under development.